wietzesuijker/alertzarr/README.md

 # AlertZarr

-AlertZarr ingests disaster alerts, looks up recent Sentinel-2 scenes over the AOI, and either converts the freshest **EODC Zarr v2** scene to GeoZarr (via `eopf-geozarr`) or falls back to the original placeholder artefact.
+AlertZarr ingests disaster alerts, looks up recent Sentinel-2 scenes over the AOI, and converts the freshest **EODC Zarr v2** scene to GeoZarr (via `eopf-geozarr`).
+All scene discovery now occurs through the EODC STAC API so previews, metadata, and Zarr download links share a single authoritative source.
+When no eligible EODC Zarr exists the run clearly falls back to the legacy placeholder artefact.
 It always emits a STAC Item + run report you can hand to downstream tooling.
 Run it locally or pull the container published to `ghcr.io/wietzesuijker/alertzarr`.
 The pipeline produces:

 1. Normalised disaster alerts from sample feeds.
 2. Real GeoZarr conversion artefacts (or a clearly-labelled placeholder when real data is unavailable).